markwylde/lockbase/README.md

 You can export the lock state as a JSON object and import it into another server.

+## Queue and Events
+The queue holds all active locks, future locks and waits.

+The `lockbase` module is actually an [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter) that emits two events:

+- `queue.insert` when an item is added to the queue
+- `queue.remove` when an item is removed

 ```javascript
 const exportedState = locks1.exportState();
 /*